Himanshu072507/voice-rag-agent/README.md

 Goal: Build a multi-agent voice RAG system where users upload a PDF, chat with it via a GPT-style UI, and receive answers as both text and spoken audio.

 Architecture: Four specialized LangChain LCEL agents in a sequential pipeline — PDF Ingestion → Retrieval → Answer Generation → TTS.
-FastAPI backend on Railway with ChromaDB vector store; Next.js 15 frontend on Vercel.
+FastAPI backend on Railway with ChromaDB vector store; Next.js 15 frontend on Vercel (optional).

 Tech Stack